 Through the 31 months Eunice battled ovarian cancer, shooting sporting clays was our escape from cancer.
 Even if just for an hour or two we would take our dogs and head out to BGSL to “bust a few targets.”
 For that short time our unwanted and unwelcome invader was shoved out of our minds.

 I hope you will join us for the third annual Big Blue Cancer Blast to benefit the Markey Cancer Foundation.
 It will be a great day for a great cause.
 Sign up today and start getting your team together.

-- With more than 10,000 cancer-related deaths annually, Kentucky has the highest rates of caner incidence and mortality in the country.
+- With an estimated 26,500 new diagnoses of cancer in 2020, Kentucky has the highest rates of cancer incidence and mortality in the United States.